What's New

 • And She Was Loved: Toni Morrison’s Life in Stories by Andrea Davis Pinkney

-And She Was Loved: Toni Morrison’s Life in Stories is a beautiful illustrated picture book biography of the life and legacy of the Nobel Prize Winning author Toni Morrison.
+Book Cover of <yoastmark class=And She Was Loved: Toni Morrison’s Life in Stories is a beautiful illustrated picture book biography of the life and legacy of the Nobel Prize-winning author Toni Morrison.
 It traces the journey of her life from her childhood in Ohio, her education and career and her rise to being one of America’s important storytellers.
 This book for young readers aims to inspire them to dream and work towards being storytellers like Toni Morrison too.

 About the Author